 - Session fragments highlighting.

 - Exporting all packets to a single PCAP.

 In NetWitness Platform 10.5 and later, the Decoder completes session parsing before splitting the session based on the configured maximum session size (32 MB) or the configured timeout (60 seconds).
 When parsing is complete, the parsed results include the proper address directionality and application protocol, which are propagated to each subsequent session fragment to ensure consistency with the logical network session they represent.

 Session Fragments Highlighting

-Each session fragment has an additional meta item, session.split.
-The value of the session.split meta item for a particular session fragment indicates how many fragments precede that fragment.
-When viewing sessions in the Events view, the session.split meta item clearly identifies sessions that are fragments in the Events List view and the Events Detail view.
+Each session fragment has an additional meta, session.split.
+The value of the session.split meta for a particular session fragment indicates how many fragments precede that fragment.
+When viewing sessions in the Events view, the session.split meta clearly identifies sessions that are fragments in the Events List view and the Events Detail view.

 Once you view the session fragments, you can determine the maximum session size or session timeout necessary for parsing to combine the split sessions into one again.
 For example, if you have four fragments at 32 MB, you need to configure your test Decoder (usually a virtual machine set up separate from main production service) with a maximum session size greater than 128 MB.
 The steps are the same to find all fragments based on a session timeout.
 The figures below show the Events List view and the Events Detail view with fragmented session information highlighted.

 The session.split metadata is always displayed immediately following the address and port metadata in the details view.
 It is never hidden as additional metadata.
 These enhancements make it possible to quickly:

 - Identify sessions that are fragments of a network sessions.